UWFosterIT/node-gws/README.md

 `statusCode` | This element represents the HTTP statusCode of the API response.
 `xhtml` | This is the raw response from the server `data` | This element represents parsed XHTML into JSON when possible for GET requests.
+`error` | Boolean value represents the presence or absence of a business logic error.
+For example, adding an invalid netid to a valid group returns a `statusCode` of 200 but `error` = false
+`message` | Array of error messages if `error` is true.
+There will generally be only one value unless you attempted to add multiple invalid netids to a group.
+Then each invalid id will generate an item in the `message` array.

 All of the `options` parameters are outlined in `src/modules/[endpoint]`.